hrajchert/express-shared-routes-examples/docs/2-menu.md

 ![Hello everybody screenshot](2-menu-1-hello-all.png)

-Notice that in the route information, we are using the route `hello-all`, which is also 'son' of itself.
-The functionality works like the 'instanceof' of clasical inheritance.
+Notice that in the <b>Route information</b>, we are using the route `hello-all`, which is also 'son' of itself.
+The functionality works like the 'instanceof' of classical inheritance.

 If we click on the 'Hello Foo' menu link, we will access the page `/hello/foo` which matches with the regexp `/hello/:name`.
 The link will now be bold, indicating we are at that link.